Women in Congress

 On March 17, 2012, Barbara Mikulski of Maryland became the longest serving woman in the history of Congress.
 First elected to the House in 1976, she won election to the Senate a decade later in 1986.

-- Longest congressional tenure for a woman House Member
+- Congressional tenure for a woman House Member

-Edith Nourse Rogers of Massachusetts has the longest congressional tenure of any woman House Member—35 years.
+Edith Nourse Rogers of Massachusetts has one of the longest congressional tenure of among House Member—35 years.

 - State with the most women Members of Congress